Giglium/vinted_scraper/README.md

 <details>
  <summary><code>item</code> - <code>(gets the information about an item, and its seller present on the item detail page)</code></summary>

+> It is currently not working and will throw a 404 status code (see [#78](https://github.com/Giglium/vinted_scraper/issues/78)).
+Vinted has changed this endpoint, and we didn't find a replacement.

 **Parameters**

 > | name   | type     | data type | description                                   |